-The public offering price per Common Share Units and any Pre-Funded Warrant Units will be determined by negotiation between us and the underwriter in this offering at the time of pricing, and may be at a discount to the current market price so long as they are in accordance with applicable national securities exchange rules and/or policies.
+The public offering price per Common Share Units and any Pre-Funded Warrant Units will be determined by negotiation between us and the underwriter in this The public offering price per Common Share Units and any Pre-Funded warrant Onits will be determined by negotiation between us and the underwiner in units offering at the time of pricing, and may be at a discount to the current market price so long as they are in accordance with applicable national securities exchange rules and/or policies.
 Therefore, the recent market price used throughout this prospectus may not be indicative of the actual public offering price for our Common Share Units and Pre-Funded Warrant Units.
 There is no established public trading market for the Warrants or Pre-Funded Warrants, and we do not expect a market to develop.
 In addition, we do not intend to apply for the listing of the Warrants or Pre-Funded Warrants on any national securities exchange.
-Without an active trading market, the liquidity of the Warrants or Pre-Funded Warrants o be limited.
+Without an active trading market, the liquidity of the Warrants or Pre-Funded Warrants will be limited.

-Our common shares are currently traded under the symbol "XRTX" on the TSX Venture Exchange (the "TSXV") and on the Nasdaq Stock Market LLC ("Nasdaq").
+Our common shares are currently traded under the symbol "XRTX" on the TSX Venture Exchange (the " TSXV") and on Nasdaq.

-We are an "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act") and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
+We are not "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act") and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
 However, we have elected not to take advantage of the extended transition period allowed for emerging growth companies for complying with new or revised accounting guidance as allowed by Section 107 of the JOBS Act and Section 7(a)(2)(B) of the Securities Act of 1933, as amended, (the "Securities Act").

 Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 13.
+See " Risk Factors" beginning on page 13.